wegiangb/rdefra/cran-comments.md

-This is a resubmission after adapting the package to make it suitable for inclusion in the ropensci framework and publication in JOSS.
+This is a resubmission due to a recent modification of the catalogue API.

 ---------------------------------

 ## Release Summary

-In this new release, we added the following:

-* unist tests (using testthat framework),
-* Travis CI integration
-* a vignette
-* paper for submission to JOSS
-* documented the submission to the ropensci project
+### MINOR FIXES
+Functions are updated due to a recent modification of the catalogue API.

+### MINOR IMPROVEMENTS
+Changes made after scanning the package using goodpractice:
+* lines no longer than 80 characters
+* 84% code coverage
+* function names shorter than 30 characters
+  - function ukair_get_coordinates now renamed ukair_get_coords

 ## Test environment
-* Ubuntu 14.04, R 3.3.1
+* Ubuntu 18.04, R 3.3.1

 ## R CMD check results